Last Updated on3 min read

-Marketing management is a process of identifying customer needs and wants and then developing a marketing program to satisfy customer needs with a profit.
+Marketing Management Process is a process to identifying customer needs and wants and then developing a marketing program to satisfy customer needs with a profit.
 So, effective marketing starts with the identification of a set of consumers and their need structure.

 Table of Contents